-In Obinitsa, Estonia, a young Seto girl named Liisi Lõiv wears a traditional costume in her grandparents' garden.
+In Obinitsa, Estonia, a young Seto girl named Liisi Lõiv pauses wearing a traditional costume in her grandparents' garden.
 Seto women typically have both an old costume and a new one.
 This is an older one—white, with long, rolled sleeves.
 The clothing reveals other details too.
 A married woman must cover her hair, while an unmarried young woman or girl like Liisi will wear only a garland or a headscarf, leaving her long braid visible.
 Today Setos wear their traditional clothes only on special occasions.
 Liisi says she embroidered this costume herself.
 "I'm proud of being Seto,” she says.
 “It is where I come from, where I grew up."

 In wintertime when the landscape is covered in white, Setomaa intermingle shades of gray and white until the numerous birch forests.
 A tree from which a fermented drink called hapöndöt köomahl is extracted every spring.